polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### Subject and Pronoun Disagreement

-Ensure that pronouns and possessives match the subject they are referring to.

-> Incorrect: The process of an account removing their entire holding of an asset.

-This is incorrect because "an account" is singular and "their" is plural.

-> Correct: The process of an account removing its entire holding of an asset.

-This problem can arise when talking about people because English does not have a gender-neutral, singular pronoun.

-> Incorrect: When the user submits a transaction, they will need to sign the message.

-There are a few ways to solve this:
+When referring to a human subject (e.g. a developer, a user), use "they" as the singular pronoun.
+Make sure that there is no possibility of confusion about to what the pronoun refers (subject vs. object).

+Options:

 > **Remove the pronoun (clearest)**</br>
 > When the user submits a transaction, the user will need to sign the message.
 >
-> **"He or she"**</br>
-> When the user submits a transaction, he or she will need to sign the message.
->
-> **Pick a gender**</br>
+> **"They"**</br>
-> When the user submits a transaction, she will need to sign the message.
+> When the user submits a transaction, they will need to sign the message.
 >
 > **Change the subject**</br>
 > When users submit a transaction, they will need to sign the message.